What are PRP injections and tissue therapies?

 Platelets are one of the first biologic products to reach an injury.
 Their first function is to participate in sealing the injury with a clot.
 During the blood clot formation, they release over 1,500 biologically active proteins, including both growth factors and “signaling” factors (that recruit adult tissue-specific cells to aid in the repair process).
 These factors aid in initiating the healing response at a site of injury and when used as an injection can improve the balance of the inflamed joint.

 Read Article: Can PRP injections decrease your knee pain?

 “Stem cell injections” are widely and improperly promoted.
 In the field of orthobiologics, the cells (previously termed mesenchymal stem cells), can be found in the bone marrow, muscle and adipose tissue (fat).

 According to sports medicine physician, Dr. Jonathan Shook, the type of injection used is dependent on the type of injury.
-“PRP injections have no ability to regenerate tissue but may be able to aid in initiating a body’s healing response,” he said.
+“PRP injections may be able to aid in initiating a body’s healing response, although they have no ability to regenerate tissue,” he said.

 Depending on your injury or condition, your doctor may choose to use a specific type of injection.
 Or if you received a PRP injection and it was not successful, then another tissue and cell therapy may be an option.

 How do you know if orthobiologic therapies are right for you?
-Answer the following questions to see if you are a candidate for PRP injections or tissue and/or cell therapies.
+Answer the following questions to see if you are a candidate for PRP injections or tissue therapies.